ramgrg/SmartFarming/README.md

 - Rename Attribute ServiceID to UtilityID (from Service to Utility concept)
 - Select First Database for Utility from newly created Databases
 - Move Devices become under Gateways (change the reference to containment) and remove Devices containment reference from IoTSystem
-- Rename Attribute Services to Utilities in Farmer concept.
+- Rename Attribute Services to Utilities in Farmer and IoTSystem concept.
-- Move Protocol Attribute from Sensor and Actuator to Device
+- Move Protocol Attribute from Sensor and Actuator to Device (the value is CommunicationType enum)

 The structure of new metamodel shown in figure below.
 The new metamodel file can be seen under Transformation Folder -> SmartFarmingV2 (smartFarmingV2.ecore)